-When you first log in to your Gmail account, you will notice the default appearance of the Gmail interface.
+When you first log in to your Gmail account, the appearance of the Gmail interface is its default..
 There are many settings that you can customize to match your own preferences.
-Several of the main settings are described below and where appropriate, suggested changes have been incorporated based on customer feedback.
+Several of the main settings are described below, and, where appropriate, suggested changes based on customer feedback have been included.

 In addition to settings that you can customize, there are also Gmail Labs that can be enabled.
 These labs are experimental features that have not been fully incorporated into the Gmail product.
 Several useful labs are discussed below.